 Like every other Note phone there's ever been, Note 10+ 5G comes with the S Pen stylus.
 If you don't want to have a stylus with your phone then go for the S10 5G above instead because you're paying for a feature you don't need - you're paying a premium for this handset as it is.

 Again the US version of the Note 10+ 5G is powered by the Qualcomm Snapdragon 855 instead of the Samsung Exynos 9825 processor and 5G modem used elsewhere.
 You get a high-capacity 4,300mAh battery, too.

 Verizon 5G coverage

-Even though Verizon has rolled out some 5G services in 10 cities, the coverage is hit-and-miss to say the least and it's concentrated in very specific areas for now.
+Even though Verizon has rolled out 5G services in cities so far, the coverage is hit-and-miss to say the least and it's concentrated in very specific areas for now.
 We've even heard about being able to get 5G on one side of the street and not the other.

 Of course, one of the big benefits of 5G is vastly reduced latency and increased speed, and it's here that you see the difference with mmWave.

 However, mmWave has a problem - while it's great for close-together cell sites in large cities, it's not so good for a rollout involving more rural areas (that's where the mid-band services that Sprint is offering have an advantage).
 And mmWave services work mainly outdoors at the moment.

 However, through using spectrum sharing on 4G hardware, it is possible that a wider rollout can take place.

 In terms of speeds seen so far, Verizon's videos show speeds in excess of 1Gbps at times, although you should expect speeds in the low hundreds of Mbps as normal, faster in specific areas.